Bug #1556

 Can you check if everything is okay on the DESY batch farm?

-#16 Updated by Mayer Michael over 8 years ago
+#16 Updated by Mayer Michael about 9 years ago

 Thanks a lot.
 Indeed I did not start to work on that.
 I’ve checked the flux and eflux methods of all spectral models and they all return reasonable results now.
 Many thanks for the quick integration.